surban/TensorAlgDiff/README.md

     Sebastian Urban, Patrick van der Smagt.
 Automatic Differentiation for Tensor Algebras. arXiv:1711.01348 [cs.SC], 2017.

-Note that we employ some algorithms implemented in our open-source Tensor library; their source is at https://github.com/DeepMLNet/DeepNet/tree/master/Tensor
+Note that we employ some algorithms implemented in our open-source Tensor library; their source is at <https://github.com/DeepMLNet/DeepNet/tree/master/Tensor>.
+Documentation is available at <https://www.deepml.net/Tensor>.

 License
 -------

 Apache License 2.0